Aptauja ilgs līdz 23. oktobrim.

 [8 April 2008]

-14. After becoming acquainted with the information provided by the employer referred to in Sub-paragraph 13.2 of these Regulations the State Labour Inspection is entitled to prohibit the substitution of a noise exposure level with an average daily noise exposure level for a week, if:
+14. After becoming acquainted with the information provided by the employer referred to in Sub-paragraph 13.2 of this Regulation, the State Labour Inspectorate is entitled to prohibit the substitution of a noise exposure level with an average daily noise exposure level for a week if:

 14.1. such substitution causes a risk to the safety and health of employees;

-14.2. any of the requirements referred to in Paragraph 13 of these Regulations has been violated;
+14.2. any of the requirements referred to in Paragraph 13 of this Regulation has been violated;

 14.4. such working conditions do not exist that support the necessity of such substitution.